Kristinbarr/WEB21-Library/README.md

 **Friday before - Kickoff**

-- Kick-off checklist
-  - [ ] Discover who your team is
+- Discover who your team is
-  - [ ] Complete the ice breaker activity
+- Complete the ice breaker activity
-  - [ ] If your team has a UX designer, they will lead the team in a meeting about the features/design of your product
+- If your team has a UX designer, they will lead the team in a meeting about the features/design of your product
-  - [ ] Make a copy of the linked canvas and work together as a team to fill it out. [https://docs.google.com/document/d/1PRuUblVfB9gsop6rZ4gl-piXrkPA5qsSKkP9Rg0Duh0/edit?usp=sharing](https://docs.google.com/document/d/1PRuUblVfB9gsop6rZ4gl-piXrkPA5qsSKkP9Rg0Duh0/edit?usp=sharing)
+- Make a copy of the linked canvas and work together as a team to fill it out.
+[Product Canvas Template](https://docs.google.com/document/d/1PRuUblVfB9gsop6rZ4gl-piXrkPA5qsSKkP9Rg0Duh0)
-  - [ ] Please find time to do this before Monday morning and get a link to this product canvas into the front end README
+- Please find time to do this before Monday morning and get a link to this product canvas into the front end README

 **Monday - Milestones**